17 out of 21 people found this review helpfulwrite a review of this game

 SummaryHard to be a Cat

-Claw is the only exception to this rule.
-Make no mistake, it is a real old-school platformer, much more similar to a Super Mario World than to Another World.
-Level design doesn't strive to be realistic; the levels of Claw are full of platform constructions that serve absolutely no real-world purpose, coins, jewels, and power-ups floating in the air, complex mechanical traps, etc. The gameplay, while introducing a few interesting and fun features (dynamite, elemental swords, etc.), is otherwise completely traditional.
-Claw is all about jumping to the right spot at the right time, staying alive, and defeating the wicked, tricky bosses.
-It poses no challenge to the brain, but will test your reflexes like hell.
+Claw is a traditional platformer much closer to Super Mario World than to Western cinematic games such as Prince of Persia.
+Level design doesn't strive to be realistic: the game's stages are full of tricky contraptions that serve absolutely no real-world purpose, coins, jewels, and power-ups floating in the air, etc. The gameplay, while introducing a few interesting and fun features (dynamite, elemental swords, etc.), is otherwise completely by-the-book.
+Claw is all about jumping to the right spot at the right time, staying alive, and defeating the wicked bosses.
+It doesn't pose much challenge to the brain, but will test your reflexes like hell.

-I doubt though that these movies were the only reason that made me keep enduring sessions of a gameplay type I don't like.
-But there was something in this gameplay that kept compelling me to continue.
-The level design was very "hardcore", if I may use this word for lack of a better term.
-Claw is perfect in what it wants to be - a thoroughly old-school, traditional platformer.
-It simply has everything such a game needs.
-Name it, and you have it: satisfying, challenging, impeccably executed melee combat; ranged attacks (gun and magic); fun ways of eliminating your foes by throwing dynamite at them or using elemental swords (fire, ice, and thunder); devilish assorted traps: moving platforms, disappearing platforms, crumbling platforms, spikes, arrows, cannons; a large variety of great-looking enemies, including cool dog guards and assassins, pirates, sailor bears, treacherous sea-gulls, mercats and invisible chameleons; incredibly dangerous and tricky boss battles that require extreme planning and timing; colorful, varied locations - prison, forest, town, harbor, underwater caves and mysterious temple.
+The various aspects of the game are put together with great care and excellence.
+You have satisfying, challenging, impeccably executed melee combat; ranged attacks (gun and magic); fun ways of eliminating your foes by throwing dynamite at them or using elemental swords (fire, ice, and thunder); devilish assorted traps: moving platforms, disappearing platforms, crumbling platforms, spikes, arrows, cannons; a large variety of great-looking enemies, including cool dog guards and assassins, pirates, sailor bears, treacherous seagulls, mercats and invisible chameleons; incredibly dangerous and tricky boss battles that require extreme planning and timing; colorful, varied locations - prison, forest, town, harbor, underwater caves and mysterious temple.

 The bosses deserve perhaps a special mention; though at times terribly frustrating, most of these battles are spectacular and very cleverly made.
 While the first few boss battles are simple (though really well-executed) sword duels, later ones are built like mini-levels, complete with traps, obstacles, and reflex-challenging tasks to accomplish before you have a chance to defeat the big bad guy.
 Such tasks involve for example changing the direction of a cannon shot to hit the boss instead of yourself, or arranging an explosion to make stalactites fall on your enemy's head.

-Claw has great replay value.
+Claw has great replay value for a platformer.
 Each level is full of secret areas, rare hidden treasures, and challenges that are not required to finish it.
 Completing the levels - meaning surviving their dangers and safely reaching the exit - is a very hard task on its own; but exploring the secret locations and collecting all the treasure and power-ups simply means that you have to put everything else aside and play Claw for months.
-This is certainly the most addictive platform game I've ever played; the game taunted me with unfathomable challenges, and I had to continue playing it, teeth-grinding.
+This is certainly one of the most addictive platform games I've ever played; the game taunted me with unfathomable challenges, and I had to continue playing it, teeth-grinding.

-The game keeps throwing new challenges at you, carefully introducing new enemies and obstacles with each new level.
-The difficulty curve is flawless, each new set of levels (for the most part, they are divided into groups of two, with a boss waiting at the end of each group) raising above the previous one in difficulty, each subsequent boss being tougher and trickier than the one before, until it culminates in the outrageously hard final levels and the nearly impossible final boss.
+The game keeps throwing new challenges at you, carefully introducing new enemies and obstacles with each new stage.
+The difficulty curve is flawless, each new set of levels (for the most part, they are divided into groups of two, with a boss waiting at the end of each group) raising above the previous one in difficulty, each subsequent boss being tougher and trickier than the one before, until it culminates in the outrageously hard final stages and the nearly impossible final boss.
 Every time I passed a level or defeated a boss, I wanted to see what else the game had up its sleeves, what other challenges awaited me.
-By the time I understood the game was making me miserable almost as much as it entertained me, it was too late, I was already addicted and couldn't stop until the very last battle - which is where my patience surpassed its newly set limit and exploded; but more about that in the "Bad" section.
+By the time I understood the game was making me miserable almost as much as it entertained me, it was too late.

-Even though it is modest, in terms of production values, Claw is top-notch.
-It has colorful, beautiful 2D graphics with some excellent animation - you should see the peg-legged pirates roll or the tigers in the last level leap at you like crazy.
+Claw has colorful, beautiful 2D graphics with some excellent animation - you should see the peg-legged pirates roll or the tigers in the last level leap at you like crazy.
 The sound effects are all in the right place and are very satisfying.
-I also loved the short phrases Captain kept saying, they became part of the experience in a way similar to Caleb's one-liners in Blood.
+I also loved the short phrases the Captain kept saying - they became part of the experience in a way similar to Caleb's one-liners in Blood.
 After a while, I found myself saying "Hmm, this looks challenging!" aloud together with the Captain every time I saw some tricky disappearing planks over spiky ground.

-Having said that, I'm still positive that even a platforming veteran is bound to have hair-pulling moments of frustration when playing Claw.
-I could talk on and on about the merciless level design of Claw, the absolute necessity to practice and memorize long stretches of a level, the large level segments consisting of complex patterns which require perfect timing and ultra-quick reaction, the ferocious, unforgiving boss battles.
-Again, maybe it's just me.
-But if you've played eleven out of Claw's fourteen levels and found some of them hard, you can safely start using cheats for the rest of the game.
+The BadClaw is a very, very difficult game.
+I'm anything but an expert in the genre, but I'm positive that even a platforming veteran is bound to have hair-pulling moments of frustration when playing Claw.
+I could talk on and on about the merciless level design of the game, the absolute necessity to practice and memorize long stretches of a stage; the large segments consisting of complex patterns which require perfect timing and ultra-quick reaction; the ferocious, unforgiving bosses.
+I think that if you've played eleven out of the game's fourteen levels and found some of them very hard, you can safely start using cheats for the rest of the game.
 Because the difficulty rises brutally towards the end, and the final stretch - last save point of the last level and the final boss - is maddeningly tough.
 And yet all these problems pale in comparison to the game's crippling flaw - the inability to save properly.

 Yes, I know that old platform games didn't have any save points at all, while Claw offers two save points per level.
 I won't go into a discussion as to why it was necessary to keep a tradition that owed its existence to console hardware limitations.
-But if somebody asks me why I don't play old-school platform games, I'll honestly answer: because I want to be challenged, not frustrated by a limiting device that has nothing to do with challenge.
-Claw has plenty of real challenge, but the lack of normal save system raises the frustration bar much too high.
-Because even with two save points, the game forces you to replay very long and incredibly hard portions of a level, until your hands ache and you feel like you don't want to ever play video games again.
+But if somebody asks me why I don't play more old-school platform games, I'll honestly answer: because I want to be challenged, not frustrated by arbitrary restrictions.
+Claw has plenty of real challenge, but the lack of a normal save system raises the frustration bar much too high.
+Because even with two save points, the game forces you to replay very long and incredibly hard portions of a stage, until your hands ache and you feel like you don't want to ever play video games again.